msyvr/semm/README.md

     - ? check message parsing in siwe.py

 ## Observations:
-- helpful for user to know upfront that the MetaMask message for personal sign can't be a dict
+- helpful for user to know upfront that the MetaMask message for personal sign can't be key-values pairs object
-    - here, that's handled by enclosing dict in an array then extracting message[0] to get back the dict message
+    - JSON.stringify(message)
 - unexpected behaviours(?):
     - instantiating a SiweMessage message fails without a message argument that includes a 'signature' field (this may not be unexpected but seemed somehow unintuitive?)
     - SiweMessage.validate(sig) complains if the message keys of the original message aren't formatted as (all lower case) + (name words separated by underscore _)